Skip to Content

 It’s usually easiest to attach a credit or debit card to your onboard account and to pay for your onboard expenses this way.

-On many cruise lines, you are also able to ‘load’ cash onto your onboard account or pay in cash at the end.
-I also suggest bringing some cash for things like taxis and tipping.
+On many cruise lines, you can also ‘load’ cash onto your onboard account or pay in cash at the end.
+I suggest bringing some cash for things like taxis and tipping.

 british isles cruise packing